Unsigned by the maker (attributed to Cary, London)

 microscope is fixed permanently to the lower side edge of the case; it is

 connected by a hinged joint that allows the microscope to fold up and down

-instead of being screwed onto the front edge of the case as in the original design.
+instead of being screwed onto the front edge of the case as in the more common design.

 The case measures 3.75 x 3 x 1.25 inches and has compartments for the

 microscope and its accessories.
 When assembled in the upright position as shown in

 the photos, the microscope is 6.5-inches in height measuring from the table top.